-The Breach Notification Rule updated and modified several aspects of HIPAA by applying standards that covered entities and business associates must adhere to in the event of a breach of PHI.
+The Breach Notification Rule updated and modified several aspects of HIPAA by applying standards that both covered entities and business associates must adhere to in the event of a breach of PHI.
 In addition to covered entities and business associates notifying the Department of Health and Human Services following a breach, the rule also included additional reporting protocols depending upon the size and scale of the breach.

 Annual Risk Assessment

-It is important to store these risk assessments internally, as they serve as a paper trail to show continued HIPAA compliance in the event of an audit.
+It is important to store these risk assessments internally, year after year, as they serve as a paper trail to show continued HIPAA compliance in the event of an audit.
 While a breach can always occur, these risk assessments serve as a way of showing that your organization has taken HIPAA compliance seriously and can help to mitigate further fines in the event of a breach or audit.

 Adopt Compliant Policies and Procedures